jobisoft/TbSync/README.md

 The next step is to work on the EWS-provider for TbSync.
 The [EWS community](https://github.com/ExchangeCalendar/exchangecalendar) is interested and I started to [work on it](https://github.com/jobisoft/EWS-4-TbSync), but since they managed to get their Add-On working with TB60, I shifted focus a bit.
 But my intention is to help them to convert their Add-on to become a TbSync provider.

-The last thing in my list is a google provider for TbSync.
+After that, I would like to create or help others to create a google provider for TbSync.
 We will see how that goes, nothing is planed yet.

+Furthermore, if JS Account will survive and e-mail support can be added to the TbSync API, I would probably merge my Sync Account Manager into the Thunderbird Account Manager.

 ### External data sources